dan-leo/masters/thesis/v8/thesis.md

 Satellites, on the other hand are in stable LEO or geostationary orbits and a constellation of satellites can keep in constant synchronization using atom clocks .
 One retains accuracy, even over long distances due to the ultra high precision of the clocks.
 This is useful for the outdoors.

-Besides having the ability to measure RSSI which seems quite standard in wireless networks, NB-IoT is also lucky to have the benefits re-using the Timing-Advance (TDoA) hardware when upgrading cellphone towers with the capability.
+Besides having the ability to measure RSSI which seems quite standard in wireless networks, NB-IoT is also lucky to have the benefits of re-using the Timing-Advance (TDoA) hardware when upgrading cellphone towers with the capability.
 This means that one can reasonably approximate the position of an endpoint to within a 1000m.

 Consider a unidirectional wireless network that, although it has many kilometers of range, has limited capability in receiving downlink messages from gateways.
 Adding a GPS/GNSS module is increasingly trivial and inexpensive these days [@Allan2013], although one still has to deal with the occasional cold start and periodic receive windows to determine the whereabouts of the device in question [@Bulusu2000].
 To avoid using the receive windows unless necessary, one can easily know when a device is static by observing movement via an accelerometer or similar [@Bujari2012], but purposefully locomotive devices require more computationally expensive means such as dead reckoning to determine if the endpoint has moved significantly to require another GPS/GNSS location update [@Goyal2011].

 One of the benefits of bidirectional LPWANs over satellite localization is the fact that towers have the capability of beaconing a positioning reference signal [@Lin2017].
 A more effective alternative to determining location besides satellite localization can be periodically observing the receive signal strength indicator (RSSI) for changes which directly translate to movement in meters which warrant a GPS/GNSS location update.
 RSSI has been used in fingerprinting localization for GSM-based devices [@Ibrahim2012].
 Listening for a terrestrial tower certainly doesn't require a lower receive sensitivity than for a satellite a few hundred kilometers in the sky, and with a much higher throughput than the typical 50 bit/s of GPS/GNSS.
 GPS/GNSS signals can also be relayed indoors using an outdoor and indoor antenna [@Haddrell2001].